Pair approximation for the $q$-voter model with independence on multiplex networks: Introduction

-Recently it has been realized that even more complex and heterogeneous structures occur frequently in social systems which has prompted interest in the study of interacting systems on "networks of networks" \cite{Boccaletti14}.
+Recently it has been realized that even more complex and heterogeneous structures occur frequently in social systems which has prompted interest in the study of interacting systems on ``networks of networks'' \cite{Boccaletti14}.
 In this context much attention was devoted to multiplex networks (MNs) which consist of a fixed set of nodes connected by various sets of edges called layers \cite{Boccaletti14,Lee14,Lee15}.
 Interacting systems on MNs exhibit rich variety of collective behavior and critical phenomena.
-For example, percolation transition \cite{Buldyrev10,Baxter12}, cascading failures \cite{Tan13}, threshold cascades \cite{Kim13,Lee14a}, diffusion processes \cite{Gomez13,Sole13}, epidemic spreading \cite{Wu16} and phase transitions in the equilibrium Ising model \cite{Krawiecki17,Krawiecki17a} and related Ashkin-Teller model \cite{Jang15} and in a non-equilibrium majority vote model \cite{Choi19} were studied on MNs.
-Also the $q$-voter model with independence \cite{Chmiel15} and the $q$-neighbor Ising model \cite{Chmiel17} were studied on MNs with layers in the form of complete graphs.
+For example, percolation transition \cite{Buldyrev10,Baxter12}, cascading failures \cite{Tan13}, threshold cascades \cite{Kim13,Lee14a}, diffusion processes \cite{Gomez13,Sole13}, epidemic spreading \cite{Wu16}, asymptotic behavior of the voter model \cite{Diakonova16}, coevolution dynamics of the nonlinear voter model \cite{Min19} and phase transitions in the equilibrium Ising model \cite{Krawiecki17,Krawiecki17a} and related Ashkin-Teller model \cite{Jang15} as well as in a non-equilibrium majority vote model \cite{Choi19} were studied on MNs.
+Also the $q$-voter model with independence \cite{Chmiel15} and the $q$-neighbor Ising model \cite{Chmiel17} were studied on MNs with layers in the form of complete graphs, both in the MFA and by means of Monte Carlo (MC) simulations.
 For the two latter models various opinion update rules were assumed as generalizations of the rules for the corresponding models on (monoplex) networks in order to take into account that agents interact with separately chosen lobbies within different layers, which correspond to different levels of social influence.
-It was shown that the effect of network multiplicity on the critical behavior (e.g., on the range of parameters for the occurrence of the discontinuous FM transition) depends on the model and on the assumed opinion update rule and is quantitatively well described in the MF approximation.
+It was shown that the effect of network multiplicity on the critical behavior (e.g., on the range of parameters for the occurrence of the discontinuous FM transition) depends on the model and on the assumed opinion update rule and is quantitatively well described in the MFA.